awei01/wordpress-vm-server/readme.md

 ## Gotchas

 On Windows, the new line characters are corrupted.
 Not sure how to prevent this.
 But the workaround is to SSH into the VM and then re-clone this repository and run the scripts folder.
+I've added `.gitattributes` to try to fix this.